Travel ban over Brazilian variant precautionary, UK transport minister says | Business

 Travel ban over Brazilian variant precautionary, UK transport minister says

 Shapps later said scientists believed vaccines would work on the Brazilian variant, going further than the government's chief scientific adviser Patrick Vallance.
-Vallance on Wednesday said there wasn't evidence vaccines wouldn't work but said the Brazilian variant was more of a risk and "we don't know" if it would affect the immune response.
+Vallance on Wednesday said there was not evidence vaccines would not work, but said the Brazilian variant was more of a risk and "we don't know" if it would affect the immune response.

-A leading British virologist said the Brazilian variant had been traced in Britain.
-"There are two different types of Brazilian variants and one of them has been detected (in the UK) and one of them has not," Wendy Barclay, virologist at Imperial College London, told journalists, adding it was "early days" in the understanding of the variants.
+Shapps said Britain had been looking at the variant since Sunday, when Japan said it had been detected in four travellers from Brazil.
+Wendy Barclay, a virologist at Imperial College London, told journalists that one of two Brazilian variants had been found in Britain, but later clarified that the variant found in Japan had not been detected.

-Along with UK and South African variants, the Brazilian variant is "of concern" and would be "traced very carefully," she said.
+"The new Brazilian variant of concern, that was picked up in travellers going to Japan, has not been detected in the UK," she said in a statement.
+"Other variants that may have originated from Brazil have been previously found."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)